Tuan Pham Anh, Forrest Alcamo, Brenn Hill,

 Unlike Bitcoin or other proof-of-work blockchains, a Tendermint blockchain gets slower with more validators due to the increased communication complexity.
 Fortunately, the team at Tendermint made it so we can support enough validators to make for a robust globally distributed blockchain with fast transaction confirmation times.
 As resources increase, we will be able to accommodate more peer server operators to strengthen the network.

 The majority of the daily created Peer tokens will be distributed among the communities, based on the sitewide activity level.
 This is where the hierarchical model comes into full swing.
-At first, the token rewards will be split among all the different system communities using our default payout system based on activity level.
+At first, the token rewards will be split among all the different system communities using our planned payout system based on activity level.
 To counter the possibility that individual system communities take all the rewards, minimum and maximum percentages are used.
 A community can only receive a maximum of 5% of the total token reward supply.
 If there's no activity in a particular system community, no payouts to that community will be made.
+The payout system is subject to change based on technical implementation and user feedback.

-Our default payout system is based on activity levels both on and offline and follows the following rules:
+Our planned payout system is based on activity levels both on and offline and follows the following rules:

 The overall goal of the online token reward system is to reward helpful, high-value content while diminishing spam and hostile behavior.
 Users who post helpful, courteous, friendly content will be rewarded.
 Users of hostile content will find their content payout reduced, and the visibility of their content hindered.
 Combined with the reputation system, continual offenders (trolls, provocateurs, etc) will find that their content is neither seen nor rewarded.